 - Dimensional alphabet stickers

-Tips: Frames can be finished in other styles, colours, and finishes to suit your personal taste.
-The hammered metal makeover also looks great without the faux finish.
-Plain paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.
+Upcycled and recycled photo frames can be finished in other styles, colours, and finishes to suit your personal taste.
+The hammered metal makeover shown here also looks great without the faux finish.
+It’s texture helps hide imperfections on old frames, too.
+Paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.

 Whatever style you choose, make sure that they are made from a material and finish that will be easy to paint.
 Hammered metal paint is very versatile on many surfaces and my thickers were basic foam.

-Shortcuts: If you don’t want the letters to look like part of your frame like our all-metal faux vintage metallics, no prob!
+If you don’t want the letters to look like part of your frame like our all-metal faux vintage metallics, no prob!
+It’s even easier to DIY personalised picture frames that way.
 You can start with a basic pre-finished frame or refinish a frame to suit your style, and then simply personalise with thickers (or other stickers).
 So easy!
 Go crazy with colour, or keep it classic with a basic black or metallic frame and contrasting letters.
 There are some gorgeous thickers out there – foil metallics, glitter, puffy gloss…

-Tips: Don’t want 3-D personalisation?
-Other stickers will do, of you can cut your own patterns using a Cricut or similar.
-You can apply your design as a sticker or use it to create a mask.
+Don’t want 3-D personalisation?
+Other stickers will do, or you can cut your own patterns using a Cricut or similar.
+You can apply your design as a sticker or use it to create a mask for painting.
 Check out the custom Cricut masking used with the painted garden markers on our partner blog Green in Real Life.
 This technique would make a beautiful picture frame.
 In fact, if I had a Cricut back when I was making my frames, I might have used this technique instead!
+Although I do love the 3D effect of my thickers on these frames.

 Preparing the Frames